-Garcetti’s long-stalled India-envoy nomination faces Senate
+Garcetti India nomination wins critical test vote in Senate

-WASHINGTON (AP) — The long-stalled nomination of former Los Angeles Mayor Eric Garcetti to become ambassador to India faced a make-or-break vote in the Senate on Wednesday amid questions about support from his own party and fallout from a sexual harassment scandal involving a former top adviser.
+WASHINGTON (AP) — Former Los Angeles Mayor Eric Garcetti appeared headed for confirmation Wednesday as the next U.S. ambassador to India, 20 months after he was initially selected for the post and amid fallout from a sexual harassment scandal involving a onetime top adviser.

+The nomination cleared a key test vote in the Democratic-controlled Senate, 52-42.
+The vote unfolded with some suspense, as it wasn’t clear the progressive Democrat would have enough support to advance.
+But he was able to win over a handful of Republican senators, putting him over the top.
+A final vote was scheduled for later in the day.

-Democrat Garcetti’s nomination for the prominent diplomatic post has languished in the Senate for 20 months, after President Joe Biden first named him in July 2021.
+The nomination for the prominent diplomatic post has languished in the Senate for 20 months, after President Joe Biden first named him in July 2021.

 The vacancy in the ambassadorship has left a significant diplomatic gap for the administration at a time of rising global tensions, including China’s increasingly assertive presence in the Pacific region and Russia’s war with Ukraine.